paarth1995/casetext/README.md

 9. Go to the browser, paste the `http://load_balancer_hostname:8000/terms` to access the API. ( Note : it may take a while to serve the page so you may have to refresh the page a couple of times.)
 10. `terraform destroy` for cleanup.

-## Optional : To setup your own CircleCI account and connect the github account to run the pipeline
+## Optional : To setup your own CircleCI account

 Follow these steps : https://circleci.com/docs/first-steps/